google/WebFundamentals/src/content/en/updates/2018/12/wakelock.md

 ### Get a wake lock {: #get-wake-lock }

-In order to request a wake lock, you need to call the `WakeLock.request()` method that lives on the `window` object.
+To request a wake lock, you need to call the `WakeLock.request()` method that lives on the `window` object.
 You pass it the desired wake lock type as the first parameter, which *currently* is limited to just `'screen'`.
-In addition to that, you also need a way to abort the wake lock, which works through the generic `AbortController` interface.
+In addition, you also need a way to abort the wake lock, which works through the generic `AbortController` interface.
 Therefore, you first create a new